 Optical squares are of two types.
 One type is fitted into instruments like telescopes, wherein an optical square is factory-fitted to ensure that the line of sight is perpendicular to the vertex.
 The second type comes with the necessary attachments for making adjustments to the line of sight.
 This flexibility allows optical squares to be used in a number of applications in metrology.

 The above schematic diagram illustrates the use of optical squares to test the squareness of machine slideways.
-Squareness of the vertical slideway with respect to a horizontal slideway or bed is of utmost importance in machine tools.
-The test set-up requires an autocollimator, plane reflectors, and an optical square.
+The squareness of the vertical slideway with respect to a horizontal slideway or bed is of utmost importance in machine tools.
+The test setup requires an autocollimator, plane reflectors, and an optical square.
 It is necessary to take only two readings, one with the reflector at position A and a second at position B, the optical square being set down at the intersection of the two surfaces when the reading at B is taken.
 The difference between the two readings is the squareness error.

 In this article, we have discussed one of the optical measuring techniques Optical squares with detailed construction and working principles, and how to use it.
 Let us know your thoughts in the comment section below.